Discover our villas

 Villanovo in Provence: Exceptional stays and luxury concierge services

-Villanovo offers a prime selection of luxury villas in Provence with private swimming pools, tennis courts, a full house staff, a private chef, and other amenities to ensure a fantastic Provence holiday.
+Villanovo presents a handpicked collection of luxury villas in Provence, many with private swimming pools, tennis courts, full house staff, and private chefs for a truly memorable summer holiday.

 Discover Villanovo's selection of luxury villas for Provence